OpenFreeEnergy/openfe/docs/tutorials/index.rst

 .. todo: this should be in cookbook

--  :ref:`Generating Partial Charges CLI tutorial <charge_molecules_cli_tutorial>` demonstrates how the command line interface can be used to assign and store partial charges for mall molecules which can be used throughout the OpenFE ecosystem.
+-  :ref:`Generating Partial Charges CLI tutorial <charge_molecules_cli_tutorial>`: how to use the CLI to assign and store partial charges for mall molecules which can be used throughout the OpenFE ecosystem.

 .. toctree::
     :maxdepth: 1